Worried about boredom over Thanksgiving break in Champaign-Urbana? We’re here to help!

 Staying in town for the holidays?
 Things can be crazy here in Champaign-Urbana.
-The weather is a crap shoot.
+The weather?
+We have no idea what to expect.
 Maybe your family has been just a little too close the past few days, or maybe you’ve been on the road (or you’re going to be on the road).
 Thanksgiving becomes a distant memory and all things Christmas are everywhere you look.

 You may be thinking: I have these kids at home, school is out … what to do?
 Well, we’ve got you covered.
 There are plenty of opportunities to get out and have fun in the Champaign-Urbana area — and keep kids active, too.

 Places to visit during Thanksgiving Week

 What: Check out books, movies and more at local libraries